8:43 AM

 Just took another look, and I should mention a couple more details:

-an expensive black Chantilly lace shawl, and it is worn over
+that is an expensive black Chantilly lace shawl, and it is worn over

 very full bell-shaped sleeves, somewhat short on the arm, with narrow